 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in South Africa

 Highlights of KwaZulu-Natal

-Royal Natal National Park is found in the Northern Drakensberg and is famous for the Amphitheater, as well as the Tugela Falls that plunges over a five hundred meter wall of rock.
+Royal Natal National Park is found in the Northern Drakensberg and is famous for the Amphitheater, as well as the Tugela Falls that plunges over a 500 m wall of rock.
 There are many hiking trails in the region to explore this outstanding scenery.

 With a good guide book to hand, the battlefields of Rorke's Drift and Isandlwana can be explored on your own.
 It is perhaps best to start at Isandlwana, overlooking the battlefield from the ridge occupied by the Zulu commander, before making your way down to the sphinx-shaped hill where the heart of the battle unfolded.

 Lesotho is isolated from KwaZulu-Natal by the towering Drakensberg Mountains, and the Sani Pass is the only way through them.
 The road cuts the slopes, switching through tortuous hairpin bends and offering dizzying views of valleys far below.

 The site of several bloody conflicts between the British, Boers and Zulus during the 19th century, KwaZulu-Natal’s Battlefields are steeped in military history.
 You can tour each site with a guide to uncover the stories behind the battles.

 Hluhluwe is the oldest game reserve in Africa, declared by Zulu kings in 1895, and is an area of rounded hills and valleys known for good game and bird spotting.